Jack Nielsen (tennis): Biography

 He was born in Egersund to Peter Godtfried Albert Nielsen, a customs chief officer, and Karen Andrea Coucheron Aamodt.
 He married Anne-Sofie Troye, daughter of a school principal in Trondheim.
 He was the father of skier Jack Nielsen.

 Nielsen graduated as a chemical engineer from the Dresden University of Technology in 1917.
-In 1921 he earned his doctorate in the Karlsruhe Institute of Technology on Hydrogenation.
-In 1924 he worked as a brewmaster in Copenhagen.
-In 1918-19 he became chemist in the Aktieselskab Northern Chromate Industrial.
-In 1922-31 he was employed by the Christiania Aktie Ølbryggeri Oslo's main beer brewery, where he was promoted the head distiller.
-Between 1932 and 1946 he switched to Nora Industrier also in Oslo, then in 1946 he moved to the Trondheim subsidiary where he lived and worked as the administrative director to 1962 and managing director to 1965.
-He finished his last year of his civil career at the E. C. Dahls Brewery from where he retired in 1966.
-Apart from being the president of several regional and national brewer labor unions and mineral water distributors, he was also the president of the Norwegian Tennis Federation and the Oslo Tennis Club for several years.
+In 1921, he earned his doctorate in the Karlsruhe Institute of Technology on Hydrogenation.
+In 1924, he worked as a brewmaster in Copenhagen.
+In 1918-19, he became a chemist in the Aktieselskab Northern Chromate Industrial.
+In 1922-31, he was employed by the Christiania Aktie Ølbryggeri, Oslo's main beer brewery, where he was promoted to head distiller.
+Between 1932 and 1946, he switched to Nora Industrier in Oslo; in 1946, he moved to the Trondheim subsidiary, where he lived and worked as the administrative director until 1962 and as the managing director until 1965.
+He finished the last year of his civil career at the E. C. Dahls Brewery from where he retired in 1966.
+Apart from serving as president of several regional and national brewer labor unions and mineral water distributors, he was also president of the Norwegian Tennis Federation and the Oslo Tennis Club for several years.
 He also filled in for the governor seat of the Rotary International between 1963 and 1964.